Iltwats/Iltwats/README.md

     </a>
   </div>
   <br />
-<p align="left">NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on Github.</p>
+<p>NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on Github.</p>
 <hr>
 <p align="center">
    <i>Let's connect and chat!
 Open to anything under the sun.</i>